-All applicants (apart from those only applying for organic farming, Upland HIA for deer management or Improving Public Access ) must undertake a diffuse pollution field-based risk assessment - see Diffuse pollution risk assessment section below.
+All applicants (apart from those only applying for organic farming, Upland HIA for deer management, Wildcat friendly predator control) must undertake a diffuse pollution field-based risk assessment - see Diffuse pollution risk assessment section below.
+Returning applicants should survey for any new issues and also note where any issues were addressed in the previous AECS contract.